oliverklee/ext-realty/Documentation/Tutorial/Installation/Index.rst

 #.
 In the install tool, disable  **FE > pageNotFoundOnCHashError** .

 #.
-If you want to use the OpenImmo import and your server uses SuSE
-   Linux, please make sure that the package  *php5-zip* or  *php-zip* is installed

-#.
 Make sure that you use UTF-8 in the BE and FE.
 Otherwise, the OpenImmo
    import won’t work properly, and the FE output might be broken.
    **Don’t set config.renderCharset or config.metaCharset** (leaving